ConvincibleMedia/website-template/source/_pages/en/products/peaches.md

 ---
-id: 86973
 title: Peaches
 slug: peaches
 published: true
 date: '2018-06-20 14:46:08 +0000'
+meta:
+   id: 86973
+   lang: en
+   langs:
+   - en
+   dir: ltr
+   parents: []
 seo:
    hidden: false
 data:
    image: '280675'
    colour:
    available:
    price:
-meta:
-   lang: en
-   dir: ltr
-   parents: []
 ---

 The peach ([Prunus persica](1)) is a deciduous tree native to the region of [Northwest China](@1) between the Tarim Basin and the north slopes of the [Kunlun Mountains](websites), where it was first domesticated and cultivated.
 It bears an [edible juicy fruit](/websites) called a peach or a [nectarine](./websites).